-It’s finals week at Western Washington University (WWU), and in a small alcove just off the main entrance of the library there is a mob of students.
+During finals week at Western Washington University (WWU), in a small alcove just off the main entrance of the library, there is a large group of students waiting.
 They are not studying.
-They are hanging around, slumped against the wall, standing in circles, chatting, and texting.
-They are waiting.
-For what?
-They’re waiting for two golden retrievers named Arizona and Ducky.
+They are just hanging around, slumped against the wall, or standing in circles, chatting, and texting.
+What are they waiting for?
+The students are waiting for two golden retrievers named Arizona and Ducky.

 Arizona and Ducky are members of Pet Partners, a nonprofit organization that utilizes companion animals for therapy and community service.
 This semester, Pet Partners joined with Dogs on Call, an all-volunteer organization of certified therapy dogs, to create the Campus Canine Program, a program geared to help students cope with the stress of finals by letting them spend a little time with man’s best friend.
 Every day, the students stop by the library to pet, cuddle, and romp with a different therapy dog.

 As Deborah Hall, executive director of Dogs on Call, describes it, response to the Campus Canine Program has been “huge.”
 Hall cites an email from one of the dog team handlers, Pat Holmes.
 “The kids loved the dogs,” writes Holmes.
 “I kept hearing, ‘This is the best thing that WWU has ever done!’ ” Holmes goes on to write, “Most talked about how happy the dogs made them.”

 It’s no surprise that dogs make us happy.
 A wide range of research has been done on how dogs affect the human brain, as well as our emotional and physical well-being.
 But until this point, the research has been one-sided.
 We’ve only been able to study our brains.

 All of that is about to change.
 Now, with the help of research out of Emory University, we’ll finally be able to see what our dogs are thinking, and how their brains process the world around them.
 Among many other questions, we’ll be able to answer, “Do we make our dogs as happy as they make us?”